 Since the boom of Instagram, buying followers or using bots became very popular.
 At one point, cerca 2018, Instagram realized that this was damaging the platform and put new rules in place that effectively warn users against using these types of services.

-Using a bot or automation service isn’t a 100% guarantee that you will be blocked, but if the bot or automation service is poorly run or managed, or exposes the account to risks or security issues, actions will be taken.
+Using an Instagram bot or automation service isn’t a 100% guarantee that you will be blocked, but if the bot or automation service is poorly run or managed, or exposes the account to risks or security issues, actions will be taken.
 Another reason you may be flagged is because you are surpassing the engagement limits set by Instagram.
 These numbers are not public, but they do have a cap number that is considered an acceptable number per hour, and if you go over that number, you’ll be flagged as suspicious.

 What to do if you’ve been shadowbanned due to bot/automation use: